 Visiting Wanda Metropolitano

 Wanda Metropolitano was built in the early 90s.
 It then closed, but Atlético wanted to move away from its old stadium Vicente Calderón, so a major renovation of Metropolitano was booked.
-It costed 240 million euros, but the result is highly impressive, and since 2017, Atléti has been playing its matches here.
+It cost 240 million euros, but the result is highly impressive, and since 2017, Atléti has been playing its matches here.

 Wanda Metropolitano has a capacity of 68,456.
 It hosts all Atlético home matches, but it has also hosted the Champions League final and the Copa Del Rey final, each on one occasion.